 California Probate Code Section 6122

 Instead of leaving a former spouse in your will, you should revoke the will and create a new one that reflects your current wishes.
 Otherwise, you’re leaving room for uncertainty and possibly a will contest.
-If you’d rather that property go to your children, you don’t want to set them up for a possible lawsuit with your former spouse.
+If you’d rather that property goes to your children, you don’t want to set them up for a possible lawsuit with your former spouse.
 Or, if you want that property to go to a close friend or a favorite charity, you’ll have to write a new will to ensure that happens.
 When revoking your original will, be sure to destroy it by literally tearing it up or using a shredder.